- Who We Are

 Head of Marketing

-What’s more, the supermarket increased clicks by employing Yes Lifecycle Marketing’s content recommendations that positioned the supermarket as a go-to resource for lifestyle tips and improved member engagement.
+What’s more, the supermarket increased clicks by employing Yes Marketing’s content recommendations that positioned the supermarket as a go-to resource for lifestyle tips and improved member engagement.

 The store started incorporating recurring sections of “sticky”, value-added content in mailings.
 These modules included themes such as: